vuestorefront/vue-storefront/docs/guide/cookbook/theme.md

 ### 3. Peep into the kitchen (what happens internally)

 ### 4. Chef's secret (protip)
+1. Debunk _github_ features to uncover the code changes

+2.
 <br />
 <br />
 <br />